 Banff National Park is the oldest National Park in Canada established in 1885.
 It is nestled in the Canadian Rockies along the Alberta – British Columbia border.
 Banff National Park is without a doubt is one of the most beautiful national parks in Canada and the world.
 The park is famous for its pristine wilderness, tall snow-capped mountains, dense forest, abundant wildlife and turquoise lakes.

 The national park is a true gem that everyone should visit at least once in their lifetime!
 Here is a complete guide to Banff National Park.
 We included the best things to see and do in Banff National Park and some useful information to help you plan your next adventure to Banff.
+Make sure to check out the best hiking trails in Banff and Jasper National Parks.

 The best things to do and see in Banff in one day travel video: